7 Walks (from Albisola to Silkeborg & Læsø)

 Part of the research project 7 Walks by Vermeir & Heiremans and Luke Mason

 7 Walks (from Albisola to Silkeborg and Læsø) is the first public instalment of the 7 Walks project.
-It is informed by the Danish artist Asger Jorn (1914-73), whose ideas about property and art guide the walks in this edition.
-These ideas, as reflected in his text Value and Economy (1962), triggered discussions on the place of art in society – is art an expense for society, or, like water, a necessity of life?
-The overarching narrative for this edition of 7 Walks is Jorn's focus on 'the gift'.
+It is informed by the Danish artist Asger Jorn (1914-73), his ideas about art and property guided the walks in this instalment.
+Jorn's ideas, as reflected in his text Value and Economy (1962), triggered discussions on the place of art in society – is art an expense for society, or, like water, a necessity of life?
+The overarching narrative for this instalment of 7 Walks is Jorn's focus on 'the gift'.

-Read the introduction on 7 Walks
+Read the introduction to 7 Walks